 By including the Australian Koala Foundation in your Will, you will be contributing greatly to preserve Australia's wild places for all the animals who rely on the bush to live.
-Your bequest may be financial, material, or it may involve a collection like one we have received recently.

 How to Make a Will